mcustiel/mockable-datetime/README.md

 ### DateTime methods:

-##### void setCurrentTimestampFixed(int $timestamp)
+##### void setFixed(\DateTime $dateTime)

-This method makes all instances of Mockable DateTime to always return the date and time specified by the timestamp.
+This method makes all instances of Mockable DateTime to always return the date and time specified by the $dateTime parameter.

-##### void setCurrentTimestampOffset(int $timestamp)
+##### void setOffset(\DateTime $dateTime)

-This method makes all instances of Mockable DateTime to always return a date and time with offset equal to the specified timestamp.
-The time starts to run from the moment of the instantiation of Mockable DateTime.
-So if you set an offset equal to '2005-05-05 01:00:00' and sleep for 5 seconds, a new call will return '2005-05-05 01:00:05'.
+This method makes all instances of Mockable DateTime to always return a date and time with offset equal to the specified by the $dateTime parameter.
+The time starts to run from the moment of the call to this method.
+So if you set an offset equal to '2005-05-05 01:00:00' and sleep for 5 seconds, a new call to create a \DateTime will return one with '2005-05-05 01:00:05' set.

-##### void setCurrentTimestampSystem()
+##### void setSystem()

 This method makes all instances of Mockable DateTime to always return current system time (default behaviour).